 Many different sources of woody biomass can be made into wood pellets.
 A fairly obvious source of wood waste is damaged wooden pallets used for shipping purposes.
 Most bulky products which are transported are done so on wooden pallets.
 They make it easy for folk lifts to load and unload the products.
 Recycling wooden pallets for making wood pellets involves several stages of raw material preparation.
 Skipping any of these stages can either lead to poor quality wood pellets or potentially even damage to the pellet mill.
+Therefore, its vital that wood waste from pallets is handled with care.
+Otherwise, it could lead to a very expensive mistake.

 Recycling Wooden Pallets into Wood Pellets

-Overtime and after multiple uses wooden pallets get too damaged to be reused for shipping purposes.
-Therefore its quite understandable to look at wooden pallets as a source of raw material for making into wood pellets.
+Over time and after multiple uses wooden pallets get too damaged to be reused for shipping purposes.
+Therefore, its quite understandable to look at wooden pallets as a source of raw material for making into wood pellets.
 They can be recycled and processed into wood pellets using either a flat die or ring die pellet mill.
 However, various stages of material preparation are required first.
 An example of suitable equipment to process wooden pallets ready for making into wood pellets is the Peterson Pallet Grinder in the video below.

 The wooden pallet grinder from Peterson shown in the video above does two important jobs.
 First, it reduces the wood pallets into a smaller particle size.
 Secondly, it features a cross-belt magnet to screen the material for nails.
 You can watch how the cross belt magnet works in the video below:

 The cross-belt magnet collects the high-grade steel nails from the shredded wood pallets and deposits the nails into a bin.
 As you can see from the video, after half an hour of operation there is a considerable amount of metal nails which have been collected.
 Remember, this waste metal has a value.
 According to Peterson, some of their clients are able to cover 40% of the fuel costs of the running the wood pallet grinder by selling the nails as scrap metal!
+It should be noted this wood will still be too large to be processed in a pellet mill.
+The raw material particle size will need to be reduced further with a hammer mill before the wood is ready for a pellet mill.

 I cannot emphasise enough how important it is to remove all metal contamination from the material before it is used in a pellet mill to make wood pellets.
 The pellet mill rollers and die are set up with a 1mm clearance.
-Therefore any stones or metal which enter the pellet mill can cause serious damage.
+Therefore, any stones or metal which enter the pellet mill can cause serious damage.
 Best case scenario the pellet mill die and rollers are scratched.
 Worst case scenario the metal becomes trapped between the rollers and die.
 The result would be either tooth on the gearbox sheering or some other drive component to fail.

-From the Shredder to the Hammer Mill
+From The Wood Shredder To The Hammer Mill

 Once the wood pallets have been processed via a shredder and the metal nails removed, the material then needs to be processed by a hammer mill.
 The shredded wood is in particles several inches long (50-100mm).
 Before the material can be used in the pellet mill to make wood pellets it needs to be reduced consistently to 5mm particles.
-Therefore the shredded wood is processed via a hammer mill with a 5mm screen fitted.
+Therefore, the shredded wood is processed via a hammer mill with a 5mm screen fitted.
 Essentially, whatever size of wood pellet you wish to produce you use a screen size which is slightly smaller.
 So, to make 6mm wood pellets, a 5mm hammer mill screen size is used.

 Metal screening is also important to protect the hammer mill.
 Metal entering the hammer mill may puncher the screen reducing particle size screening efficiency.
 It may also spark and ignite dust particles which can lead to a dust explosion.